1. OpenAPI

 The OpenAPI output generates some default values for info and server section.
 It generates the necessary to follow the specification and produces a valid output.
 These sections can be override with better information/metadata.

-To do so just write an openapi.yaml file inside the conf directory the we are going to use it as template.
+To do so just write an openapi.yaml file inside the conf directory to use it as template.

 conf/openapi.yaml